 Pakistan’s Star Cricket Players — Past and Present

-Current players might not be as well-known to Indian cricket fans as much as the “old guard” is, especially with them not competing in tournaments like the Indian Premier League.
+Current players might not be as well-known to Indian fans as much as the “old guard” is, especially with them not competing in tournaments like the Indian Premier League.

 The Pakistani team of the 1990s boasted some formidable figures.
 Now, the new wave of talent will hope to emulate some of the most recognisable names in the sport.